-ROI calculator is a kind of investment calculator which enables you to estimate the profit or loss of your investment.
-Return on investment calculator can also be used to compare the efficiency of a few investments.
-Thus, you can find the ROI formula helpful when you are going to make your financial decision.
+ROI calculator is a kind of investment calculator that enables you to estimate the profit or loss on your investment.
+Our return on investment calculator can also be used to compare the efficiency of a few investments.
+Thus, you will find the ROI formula helpful when you are going to make a financial decision.
 If you know how to calculate ROI, it's easier to foresee the results of an investment.

 In the following part of the article you will find answers for the following questions: